gvwilson/sensibleadventures/booksters-apprentice.md

 Her vision swam.
 Saints, but her head hurt.
 And she was hungry–no, starving.

-"He went to find foot," the boy said.
+"He went to find food," the boy said.
 "But there are soldiers everywhere.
 I'm supposed to watch you in case they come this way."

 "What?"
 Erileine flexed her left hand.
-It wasn't her *eye* that felt strange…
+It wasn't her eye that felt strange–it was her hand that couldn't feel anything at all.

 The boy nodded at it.
-"Is that from healing him?"
+"Is that from what you did for him?"

 "Yeah."
 Erileine flexed her fingers experimentally.
 She could see them moving, but couldn't feel a thing.
 She tapped her palm with a